 70s Disco Couples Costumes

-This Halloween couples costume was a complete thrift shop buy.
+This Halloween couples costume was a compilation of thrift store and Ragstock gear.

 How we made it: